Greece slides on bailout targets in political paralysis

 But Greece has had no elected government since an inconclusive election on May 6, and paralysis will continue for at least another month, even as funds dry up in the treasury.

 Senior judge Panagiotis Pikrammenos was sworn in as interim prime minister on Wednesday, but he will not be empowered to take any political decisions - only to steer the country to a new vote on June 17.

 "The only thing we are doing is waiting," said a government official who declined to be named.

-A privatisation programme already many times cut back has been suspended, a multi-billion euro spending cuts plan is far from being ready, tax collection continues to be weak and a bank recapitalisation plan is in limbo.
+A privatization program already many times cut back has been suspended, a multi-billion euro spending cuts plan is far from being ready, tax collection continues to be weak and a bank recapitalization plan is in limbo.

-One consequence already became clearer on Wednesday: sources at the European Central Bank said it had withheld liquidity for some Greek banks because the bank recapitalisation plan had not yet been successfully implemented.
+One consequence already became clearer on Wednesday: sources at the European Central Bank said it had withheld liquidity for some Greek banks because the bank recapitalization plan had not yet been successfully implemented.

-Privatisations needed to raise cash are on hold.
-The board of directors of Greece's privatisation fund decided on Tuesday that it would not take any decision on sales of state assets "until the formation of a government."
+Privatizations needed to raise cash are on hold.
+The board of directors of Greece's privatization fund decided on Tuesday that it would not take any decision on sales of state assets "until the formation of a government."

 Athens has already cut an initial target to raise 50 billion euros by 2015 down to 19 billion euros after a very slow start.
 Even a revised 3 billion euro target for 2012 alone is now unlikely to be reached, analysts say.